General FAQ

 I’m not receiving the OTP sent to my phone while testing in sandbox?

-OTP SMS is not sent on sandbox, the code is always 0000.
+OTP SMS is not sent on the sandbox; the code is always 0000.

 What is the fee structure?

-The customer pays for any blockchain or gas fees and Wert charges a 4% fee on the total value of the transaction.
+The customer pays for any blockchain or gas fees, and Wert applies a processing fee on the total value of the purchased cryptocurrency.
+The exact processing fee depends on your agreement with us.

 How long will the integration take?

-The integration is designed to only a few days but it will ultimately depends on how much resource you can assign to it.
-Most of our partners complete the integration in less than one week and once you have finished testing on sandbox, you can switch to production almost instantly.
+The integration is designed to take only a few days to complete, but it will ultimately depend on how much resource you can assign to it.
+Most of our partners complete the integration in less than one week, and once you have finished testing on sandbox, you can switch to production almost instantly.

 What do I need to go live?

-You can check our going live guide which contains all the information you will need.
+You can check our going live guide, which contains all the necessary information.

 Do you have any integration examples?

-You can find some example integrations in our GitHub repo.
+Some example integrations are in our GitHub repo.

 What countries and US states are supported?